Pack light. And now you’re askng yourself “is this her top secret packing tip???”

 You’ll see a space at the carousel and sidle up to it and just before you get there some smug so-and-so with only a tiny holdall to wait for will shove past you and grab your spot.
 At this point you’ll have options.

-- Wait until you see a spot and go for it.
-Keep your nerve and you might be lucky
+Wait until you see a spot and go for it.
+Keep your nerve and you might be lucky.
+Or,

-- Use the wisdom of your years and mark your territory with elbows wide and the unsettling grin of a menopausal women on the edge.
+Use the wisdom of your years and mark your territory.
+Stand tall with elbows akimbo and the unsettling grin of a menopausal women who is teetering on the edge.
 It’ll take a brave man to shove past you at this point.
-Of course you may have to back this up – just remember to use your words and not those elbows ok?
+Of course you may just have to back this up – just remember to use your words and not those elbows ok?

 (And for those of you taking a guess as to my favourite option – well if you guessed number 3, you’re probably right.)